jessica-guan/Python-DataSci-ML/README.md

-The Coding School's Introduction to Artificial Intelligence Course - Google Colab Notebooks Python, data science, and machine learning
+# The Coding School's Introduction to Artificial Intelligence Course
+Python, data science, and machine learning